samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/account-onboarding/README.md

 ![](../../../../.gitbook/assets/screenshot-2019-10-17-at-16.05.20.png)

-Once the trading account has been opened, the trader can sign into TTG-SIM Trader Wen and use the newly created account to start trading.
+Once the trading account has been opened, the trader can sign into the TTG-SIM Wen and use the newly created account to start trading.

 ## Account Opening Request Workflow